DataDog/hiring-engineers/answers.md

 ___
 ### Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

-Here's an [Dashboard](https://app.datadoghq.com/dashboard/68e-zcq-w5q/infrastructure-and-apm-dash?tile_size=m&page=0&is_auto=false&from_ts=1553362200000&to_ts=1553365800000&live=true) where we're looking at our infastructure metrics an our APM metrics.
+Here's a [Dashboard](https://app.datadoghq.com/dashboard/68e-zcq-w5q/infrastructure-and-apm-dash?tile_size=m&page=0&is_auto=false&from_ts=1553362200000&to_ts=1553365800000&live=true) where we're looking at our infastructure metrics an our APM metrics.
 Now we can really visualize the value of getting all of this information in one place where it's easy to consume.
 We can start to look for correlations in our data, set alerts, look for anomalies, and so much more in our ever changing dynamic infastructures.

 <img src="/HiringEngineersScreenShots/traceAndInfrastructureDash.png" alt="trace and infastructure dash" height="400" />